 For every SEO campaign, success should be defined by sales growth – not merely improvements in rankings or growth in organic traffic.

-Unfortunately, many brands pursue SEO strategies that increase organic traffic but not sales.
+Unfortunately, many brands pursue SEO strategies that lead to an increase in organic traffic, but no sales.
 These strategies include content-based SEO approaches like publishing informational articles, product comparisons and FAQs.
 This type of content can be great for driving traffic, but doesn’t always lead to purchases.
 Choosing keywords that people use when they’re ready to make a purchase can help you meet both your traffic and sales goals.

-Instead, I’m highlighting the need to take your keyword research to the next level.
-You must go one step beyond volume and competition: You must research the intent behind your keywords.
+Look beyond search volume and difficulty to research the intent behind your keywords.
+Search intent answers the question of “Why?” someone is searching for a specific term.
 Alignment between keyword intent and the products you offer is crucial.

 Logically, this makes sense.
 If a website selling water filters only ranks for tooth brush keywords (e.g. “electric tooth brush” and “kids tooth brushes”), it will experience non-existent sales.
 This is obvious.